maslo-sh/maslo-sh/README.md

+<h1>Hi there! 👋

-## Hi there! 👋 I'm Hubert and I'm an IT involved guy!
+I'm Hubert and I'm copying from ChatGPT and StackOverflow.

+We all do :)</h1>

 <p align="center">
 <img style="background-size: fill" width="400" height="400" src="me.jpeg">